EduMetricsEducation Opens Lives

 Beauty Salon & Parlour

-Open a beauty salon or parlour offering hair styling, skincare, bridal makeup, and grooming services.
-India's beauty and wellness industry is growing at 15-20% annually.
-This business is especially suitable for women entrepreneurs with Stand Up India providing loans up to ₹1 crore for women-owned businesses.
+Open a beauty salon or parlour offering hair styling, skincare, bridal makeup, threading, waxing, manicures, pedicures, and grooming services.
+India's beauty and wellness industry is growing at 15 to 20 percent annually, valued at over 1 lakh crore rupees.
+This business is especially suitable for women entrepreneurs, with Stand Up India providing loans up to 1 crore rupees for women-owned ventures.
+Bridal services and pre-wedding packages command premium prices and generate strong word-of-mouth.
+Adding services like hair smoothing, advanced skincare treatments, and men's grooming significantly increases revenue per customer.
+Salon chains like Naturals, Lakme Salon, and Jawed Habib also offer franchise opportunities for entrepreneurs who prefer a structured brand model.

 Investment: ₹2,00,000 – ₹8,00,000₹50,000 – ₹3,00,000/month